Center for High-rate Nanomanufacturing

 As an alumnus of the Fulbright Exchange Program, he is active in the global community of Fulbright scholars, working on opportunities for collaboration among alumni and being a catalyst for action among Fulbright scholars / alumni in business, government, academia and research.
 He was Executive Director of the Fulbright Academy of Science & Technology (2005-2012) and remains involved in the community as a volunteer working on several initiatives.

-Eric also has six-plus years of experience working on initiatives to advance the manufacturing sector, serving as Executive Director of a trade association for companies in the wood manufacturing sector in Maine and as administrative head of the national certification program for environmental professionals.
+Eric also has ten years of experience working on initiatives to advance the manufacturing sector.
+In addition to his work at Northeastern, he was Executive Director of a trade association for wood manufacturing companies in Maine and as administrative head of the national certification program for environmental professionals.